jaredeg/bread/README.md

 Currently bread API is taking in static data of $100 Amazon Echo.
 To Do Make cart dynamic enough that the API gets the json data from the Cart and adds it to the bread implementation.

-Note: All bread front-end code is in public/javascripts/breadout.js
+Note: All bread front-end code is in public/javascripts/breadout.js CSS/View is in views/shop/shopping-cart.hbs and views/shop/bread.hbs

 To demo: